Snorkeling Wailea Beach – Check Out the Right End

-Snorkeling Wailea Beach is very popular and very busy, being the house beach for two big resorts, the Grand Wailea and the Four Seasons.
+Snorkeling Wailea Beach is very popular and very busy, being the house beach for two big resorts.
 The snorkeling here is good, if you swim past the right end of the beach.
 Past the left end is not as good with even lower visibility and fewer fish and corals.

 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

-The resorts also rent equipment like kayaks, paddle boards, and boogie boards, which can be dangerous to snorkelers.
+The Grand Wailea and Four Seasons resorts rent equipment like kayaks, paddle boards, and boogie boards, which can be dangerous to snorkelers.
 Most of the folks renting this equipment are inexperienced and we have almost been hit numerous times.
 So, be very cautious.

 The public parking area is large for this beach, but it can fill up, so come early to guarantee your spot.

 Walk to the end of the sandy beach you choose to snorkel.
 You can enter barefoot and put your fins on when you can float.

 Where to Snorkel

 Of the two choices for snorkeling Wailea, the right end (looking from the beach) is better, though the visibility is often not great.
 The reef here is much healthier than the one past the left end of the beach and there are more fish to see.